ibm-cloud-docs/databases-for-redis/getting-started.md

 Save the _contents_ of the TLS certificate to a file and name the file with the TLS certificate _name_.
 Remember where the file is saved.

-The connection string in the _CLI endpoint_ field is the fully-formatted command to make a CLI connection to your deployment using redli.
+The connection string in the _CLI endpoint_ field is the fully formatted command to make a CLI connection to your deployment using redli.
 Navigate to where you have saved the certificate on your system or provide the full path to the certificate to the `REDIS_CERTFILE` environment variable.
 Set the admin username and password in the environment as `USERNAME` and `PASSWORD`.
 Use the CLI connection string to start redli.
 ```
 REDIS_CERTFILE=101afa63-91d0-11e9-a88d-5a059876d90f redli -u rediss://$USERNAME:$PASSWORD@da4103eb-f1ef-4f2d-8b41-0bfd98cb65bc.8117147f814b4b2ea643610826cd2046.databases.appdomain.cloud:30174/0
 ```